-This challenge is one of the best things I’ve ever decided to do.
+This challenge is one of the best things we’ve ever decided to do.

-My husband works long hours and before this challenge time would pass, like it does, and we would hardly see him.
-These simple activities bring us together, help us feel connected.
-I daughter cheers when I mention it’s family time.
-Feeling connected and loved in the root of self care and personal wellbeing (externally and internally).
+My husband works long hours and before this challenge time would pass, like it does, and we would hardly see him or get the chance to spend time as a family.
+These simple activities brings us together and helps us to feel more connected than ever.
+Our oldest daughter cheers when we mention that it’s family time.
+Feeling connected and loved is the root of self care and personal wellbeing (externally and as well internally).

 Without further ado…continue reading to hear about our 21st through to the 40th family time activities with young kids (of 100 challenge).
 (Click here for activities 1-20)

 We decided to go bowling… hubby’s idea… let’s just say that I had more gutter balls than I would like to admit.
 It’s was lovely though… Miss A (3.5 y) really shined.
 Little L (6m) happily watched and enjoyed the atmosphere.

 22. A Big Family Holiday